If you have nodular lymphocyte predominant Hodgkin lymphoma (NLPHL), your doctor may suggest you do not need to start chemotherapy straight away.

 - that was in a small area but was completely removed by surgery or treated with radiotherapy

-- you have NLPHL that is not changing or causing any symptoms
+- that is not causing symptoms

 - Make sure you understand why watch and wait is recommended and what other treatment options there may be.
 If you have any concerns, talk to your doctor.

 - Think of your time without treatment as an opportunity to make the most of a good quality of life.
 Use it to do things you enjoy and to get as fit and healthy as you can.

 - Try to focus on the present rather than what might happen in the future.

 - Express your feelings – you can do this by talking to family and friends, joining a support group or online forum, or by keeping a journal.

 Although watch and wait can be difficult to adjust to at first, many people find it gets easier with time.

 Below is a sample of the sources used in our Hodgkin lymphoma (HL) information.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.orgHodgkin lymphoma: ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up; European Society for Medical Oncology (2018).

 National Institute of Health and Care Excellence (NICE).
 Blood and bone marrow cancers.
 NICE Pathways.
 Last accessed 3 December 2020.